Fujifilm X-T20 vs Pentax K-1 II

 |15.||Sony A7R III||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 It is notable that the K-1 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T20 lacks such a headphone port.

 Studio photographers will appreciate that the Pentax K-1 II (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T20 and the K-1 II are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the K-1 II followed on from the Pentax K-1.
+The K-1 II is a recent model that features in the current product line-up of Pentax.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T20 and the Pentax K-1 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.